dincarnato/RNAFramework/docs/rf-count.md

 <br/><br/>
 ## Deletions re-alignment in mutational profiling-based methods
 Mutational profiling (MaP) methods for RNA structure analysis are based on the ability of certain reverse transcriptase enzymes to read-through the sites of SHAPE/DMS modification under specific reaction conditions.
 Some of them (e.g. SuperScript II) can introduce deletions when encountering a SHAPE/DMS-modified residue.
 When performing reads mapping, the aligner often reports a single possible alignment of the deletion, although many equally-scoring alignments are possible.<br/>
-To avoid counting of ambiguously aligned deletions, that can introduce noise in the measured structural signal, RF Count performs a *deletion re-alignment step* to detect and re-align/discard these ambiguously aligned deletions:
+To avoid counting of ambiguously aligned deletions, that can introduce noise in the measured structural signal, RF Count performs a *deletion re-alignment step* to detect and re-align/discard these ambiguously aligned deletions (see also "__Handling of mutations/indels__"):
 <br/><br/>
 ![Ambiguous deletions](http://www.rnaframework.com/images/ambiguous_deletions.png)
 <br/><br/>